Welcome to Saorsa Fair Trade Gifts

 We offer a wide selection of unusual Fair Trade and Ethically sourced gifts, home ware and accessories from around the globe.

-We only source stock from suppliers recognised by " BAFTS " - British Association for Fair Trade shops and suppliers and " The World Fair Trade Organisation ".
+We source our Fair Trade stock from suppliers recognised by " BAFTS " - British Association for Fair Trade shops and suppliers and " The World Fair Trade Organisation ".

 Our Ethical range is sourced from suppliers who ensure that the products being sourced are obtained in a responsible and sustainable manner and that the workers involved in the process are safe and treated fairly.